 Pricing Scenarios and TCO Examples You Can Reuse in RFPs

 Benchmarks are useful, but it gets real when you plug your own headcount and modules into concrete TCO tables.
-Below are two worked examples based on common EU/DACH buying patterns; you can drop them straight into a talent management software RFP and adjust the numbers.
+Below are two worked EUR examples based on common EU/DACH buying patterns; you can drop them straight into a talent management RFP and adjust the numbers.

 Scenario A: SMB Talent Suite for 60 Employees (Performance + Surveys)